rcsoccersim/manual/source/coach.rst

 (*see_global* (OBJ1 OBJDESC1)(OBJ2 OBJDESC2) ...)

 OBJj denotes the name of the object.
 See Table 4.3 for information about the way the names for those objects are composed.
-OBJDESCj have the following form:
+OBJDESCj has the following form:

     * For goals: X Y
     * For the ball: X Y DELTAx DELTAy